 First, bring 5 cups of water to boil over high heat in a large pot, and add the bone-in chicken along with the spices, garlic cloves, and onion slices.

 Next, cook for 40 minutes over low heat until the chicken meat is tender and no longer pink.

 Then, remove the chicken, debone it, and set it aside in a large bowl.

 Finally, sift the chicken broth and set it aside in a large saucepan.

 First, heat the oil in the same pot we cooked the chicken.
 Add garlic, onions, and parsley.
 Sauté for one minute.

-Next, add chicken to the mixture along with seven spices, salt, and black pepper.
+Next, add the chicken pieces to the mixture along with seven spices, salt, and black pepper.
 Cook for 3 minutes on medium heat.

 After that, add frozen Molokhia to the mixture, pour the chicken broth on top of the Molokhia and cook on medium heat covered for 15 minutes.

-Finally, serve it with pita bread or Vermicelli Rice.
+Finally, serve it with pita bread, fresh lemon juice, or Vermicelli Rice according to personal preference.